What Matters Most (Ben Folds album)

 The album was announced on February 15, 2023, along with the release of the first single from the album, "Winslow Gardens".
-Folds will tour the U.S. and Europe starting on March 24, 2023, in Eau Claire, Wisconsin, and ending on December 4, 2023, in Essen, Germany.
+Folds toured the U.S. and Europe starting on March 24, 2023, in Eau Claire, Wisconsin, and ending on December 4, 2023, in Essen, Germany.

 In an interview Folds called his album his most "true" to date, saying "I come from the vinyl era, and this perhaps more than any record I've made is a true album.
 There's a very specific sequence and arc to each side, all building up to this almost surreal positive finale, and that structure was really important to me."
-In the same interview, he says "Sonically, lyrically, emotionally, I don't think it's an album I could have made at any other point in my career.".
+In the same interview, he says "Sonically, lyrically, emotionally, I don't think it's an album I could have made at any other point in my career."

+Two more singles were released with "Exhausting Lover" being released on April 12, 2023, and "Back to Anonymous" being released on May 19, 2023.